Murphy Dunne: Biography

 Dunne grew up in Chicago, the son of Agnes and George Dunne.
 He has two sisters, Mary and Eileen.
 In the late 1960s he became Precinct Captain of the 42nd ward, also known as Rush Street.
 Rush Street was home to many music venues and while visiting the clubs Dunne decided to pursue an active career in show business.
-He started playing piano in a back room of Lake Shore Park and joined one of the early early 1970s comedy ensembles, The Conception Corporation.
+He started playing piano in a back room of Lake Shore Park and joined one of the early 1970s comedy ensembles, The Conception Corporation.

-In 1968 he joined the improvisional theatre company The Second City.
+In 1968 he joined the improvisational theatre company The Second City.

 In 1969 Dunne co-produced Chicago's first Free Blues Festival at Grant Park Band Shell, where he met Willie Dixon, Albert King and his future Blues Brothers band-mate Steve Cropper.

 In 1977 Dunne had a small role as a keyboard player in Joan Tewkesbury's Old Boyfriends, where he met John Belushi.

 In 1979 Dunne played keyboards for Lenny and the Squigtones on the album Lenny & Squiggy Present Lenny and the Squigtones, under the pseudonym Lars Svenki.

 In September 1992, he performed a solo piece entitled "Murphy Dunne Nevertheless" at the Globe Playhouse in West Hollywood, California.
 It was co-written with Lewis Arquette.